swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

 expands the protocol to cover most of the expected basic operations, and adds a second protocol, BinaryFloatingPoint, that provides a number of useful tools for generic programming with the most commonly used types.

+Revision 2 reintroduces some of the details of the `Arithmetic` protocol from earlier drafts of this proposal, but as methods in the `FloatingPoint` API, with the goal of reducing the number of overloads for basic operations.
+This change was requested by some members of the core langauge team.

+Revision 2 also incorporates a number of suggestions from the review list and corrects some typos; thanks especially ot Xiaodi Wu for thoughtful feedback.
+Consult the changelog at the end of this document for full details.

 ## Motivation